-This Report is intended to present our efforts, initiatives, and qualitative and quantitative Company information across a set of priority ESG topics for the fiscal year ended December 31, 2023 ("FY 2023" or "2023"), unless otherwise noted.
-The Report also identifies our aspirations and plans for further progress of our ESG program, which will be driven by our consideration of key stakeholders including shareholders, customers, employees, regulators, suppliers, and the communities in which we operate.
-The entities covered by this Report include NOVONIX Limited, a Queensland, Australia corporation ("NVX") whose ordinary shares are publicly traded on the Australian Stock Exchange (ASX: NVX) and whose American Depositary Receipts are traded on the Nasdaq Stock Market (NASDAQ: NVX) and its two wholly owned operating subsidiaries - NOVONIX Anode Materials, LLC, a Delaware limited liability company ("NAM"), and NOVONIX Battery Technology Solutions Inc., a Canadian corporation ("BTS").
-These entities, together with other subsidiaries of the Company, are part of the consolidated group that has audited consolidated financial statements included in its public filings with the Australian Stock Exchange ("ASX") and the U.S. Securities and Exchange Commission ("SEC").
+This Report is intended to present our efforts, initiatives, and qualitative and quantitative Company information across a set of priority ESG topics for the fiscal year ended December 31, 2024 ("FY 2024" or "2024"), unless otherwise noted.
+The Report also identifies our aspirations and plans for further progress of our ESG program, which will be driven by our consideration of key stakeholders including shareholders, customers, employees, regulators, suppliers, and the communities in which we operate, as well as the known and emerging needs of our business.
+The entities covered by this Report include NOVONIX Limited, a Queensland, Australia corporation ("NVX") whose ordinary shares are publicly traded (ASX: NVX) on the Australian Securities Exchange ("ASX") and whose American Depositary Shares are traded on the Nasdaq Stock Market (NASDAQ: NVX), and its two wholly owned operating subsidiaries - NOVONIX Anode Materials LLC, a Delaware limited liability company ("NAM"), and NOVONIX Battery Technology Solutions Inc., a Canadian corporation ("BTS").
+These entities, together with other subsidiaries of the Company, are part of the consolidated group that has audited consolidated financial statements included in its public filings with the ASX and the U.S. Securities and Exchange Commission ("SEC").
 Other subsidiaries not identified by name as part of this Report are intermediate holding companies or other non-operating entities.
-A list of all our subsidiaries may be found at Exhibit 8 to the Company's Annual Report on Form 20-F for the fiscal year ended December 31, 2023 (the "2023 Annual Report"), filed with the SEC on February 28, 2024.
+A list of all our subsidiaries may be found at Exhibit 8 to the Company's Annual Report on Form 20-F for the fiscal year ended December 31, 2024 (the "2024 Annual Report"), filed with the SEC on February 28, 2025.

-Methodologies and Frameworks
+Background, Methodologies and Frameworks

-In 2023, we commenced our ESG program by establishing a committee comprised of internal subject matter experts from across the Company (the "ESG Committee").
+In 2023, we formally commenced our ESG program by establishing a committee comprised of internal subject matter experts from across the Company (the "ESG Committee").
 To guide discussions around relevant sustainability themes, we engaged a third-party ESG advisor (the "Advisor").
-With the support of the third-party advisory, we performed a focused materiality assessment to identify ESG topics that demanded the Company's initial attention.
-That assessment and the efforts that followed, including the preparation of this Report, considered a range of reporting protocols and frameworks considered relevant to our business, such as the Sustainability Accounting and Standards Board ("SASB"), Global Reporting Initiative ("GRI"), and the UN Development Goals.
-The ESG Committee looked to a range of protocols and frameworks for the following reasons:
+With the support of the Advisor, we performed a focused materiality assessment to identify ESG topics that demanded the Company's initial attention.

-- (1) our primary focus was to lay the foundation for an ESG program that would begin with a focus on key ESG topics and then develop and expand in 2023 and beyond; - (2) we believe it was premature to evaluate and decide on a single or limited number of reporting standards that could be applied across businesses; - (3) our two operating subsidiaries NAM and BTS while both broadly engaged in the battery industry, have key differentiators between their businesses that required consideration of a broader range of reporting standards that properly accounted for those differences; and - (4) our NAM business has not yet achieved full-scale operations with plans to begin production in late 2024, which meant many of its business activities that relate to key ESG topics were still under development or not yet generating significant or reportable data.
+That assessment and the efforts that followed, including the preparation of our inaugural 2023 Sustainability Report, considered a range of reporting protocols and frameworks considered relevant to our business, such as the Sustainability Accounting and Standards Board ("SASB"), Global Reporting Initiative ("GRI"), and the UN Development Goals.
+The ESG Committee looked to a range of protocols and frameworks for the following reasons: our primary focus was to lay the foundation for an ESG program that would begin with a focus on ESG topics we consider most critical to our business and then develop and expand in 2023 and beyond; based on the state of development of our business, we believe it was premature to evaluate and decide on a single or limited number of reporting standards that could be applied across businesses; our two operating subsidiaries - NAM and BTS - while both broadly engaged in the battery industry, have key differentiators between their business has not yet achieved full-scale operations with plans to begin commercial scale production in early 2026, which means many of its business activities that relate to key ESG topics are still under development or not yet generating significant or reportable data.

-As outlined below in "Disclosure Index," we prepared this Report with the above in mind and a primary, but not exclusive, focus on applicable "GRI" and "SASB" standards.
+For the foregoing reasons, the 2024 Sustainability Report has been prepared with the same considerations in mind, as outlined below in "Disclosure Index," with a primary, but not exclusive, focus on applicable GRI and SASB standards.